georgealways/lil-gui/Migrating.md

 The other differences in color handling are fairly minor:

-- lil-gui uses the native HTML `input[type=color]` tag, whereas dat.gui has a custom color picker.
+- lil-gui uses the native HTML `input[type=color]` tag instead of a custom color picker.
-- dat.gui accomodates some HSL color formats. lil-gui drops support for HSL.
+- lil-gui doesn't support any HSL color formats.

-## Removing folders and controllers
+## Removing Folders & Controllers

-The two methods for removing a GUI's children have been renamed and moved to the children.
+The two methods for removing a GUI's children have been renamed and moved.

 - `gui.remove( controller )` => `controller.destroy()`
 - `gui.removeFolder( folder )` => `folder.destroy()`